 Living in a small house I often find myself very short on wall space.
 I often have to take photos down and replace them with new ones before I am feeling ready to do so.
 Because of that, I’m always trying to find unique ways to display my pictures.
 Having already filled my fridge and made use of collage frames, I wanted to find some other way to display multiple pictures in a nice way.
 That’s when I came up with the coolest way display of all in my opinion… a photo lamp.
+A Pinterest project you will love.

 DIY Photo Lamp